TakuikaNinja/chat-gpt4free-py/README.md

 ```

 ## Running
 Execute the Python file using any method you wish (you may need to add execute permission on Unix systems).
 It just needs a console window for input/output.
+Press Ctrl+C or equivalent to exit at any time.

 ## Acknowledgements
 The code has been adapted from [PyPI's Example code](https://pypi.org/project/gpt4free/).